MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 .. note::

-   This tutorial can also be adapted to run other testsuites in addition to the FS testsuite presented here.
+   This tutorial can also be adapted to run other testsuites in addition to the Filesystem Testsuite presented here.

 Introduction
 ------------

-This tutorial presents a local setup of the :ref:`platform_testsuite` for the FS Foundation Library on a concrete device (not on simulator).
+This tutorial presents a local setup of the :ref:`platform_testsuite` for the :ref:`FS <platform_fs>` Foundation Library on a concrete device (not on simulator).

 In essence, a Foundation Library provides an API to be used by a MicroEJ Application or an Add-on Library.